jeszheng/Intro-to-Android-HackPrinceton-2019/README.md

 While this doesn't result in visible changed to the end product, it helps to foster good Android programming habits :)

+## Adding Firebase to the Application (Optional)

+### Step 1.
+Firebase in Android Part 1
+TODO

+### Step 2 Firebase in Android Part 2
+TODO

-### Coding Challenges for this Project
+## Additional Coding Challenges for this Project

 Here are a few ways you could test your development skills and take this app further...

 -   (Easy) Add a timestamp to when each confession was posted.
 -   (Easy) Right now the application looks fine in portrait mode, but not so great in landscape :( -- figure out how to do so!
 Hint: you will need to create some new layout resource files in a layout-land/ directory within res/ .
 -   (Medium) Allow persistant data via Shared Preferences!
 -   (Medium) Allow for the deletion of confessions.
 -   (Medium) Create a up/down voting system (like reddit?) and sort the list by popularity of votes.
 -   (Harder) Allow for replies and comments to confessions.

-## Additional Resources
+## Additional Resources for Android
 The codelab I recommend the most for learning about Android in-depth is the one provided by Google themselves: [Android Developer Fundamentals](https://codelabs.developers.google.com/android-training/).
 It is well-documented, maintained and kept-up-to-date, and even has a series of accompanying [video lectures](https://www.youtube.com/playlist?list=PLlyCyjh2pUe9wv-hU4my-Nen_SvXIzxGB).

 A select list of interesting tutorials: